EXCLUSIVE-Japan eyes British help to sink German bid for Australian submarine-sources

 However, Australia's Abbot has described Japan as his country's "closest friend in Asia".
 With the United States also keen to spur friendlier ties between its two key allies in Asia, Tokyo has Washington's backing for made-in-Japan submarines packed with American surveillance, radar and weapons equipment, sources familiar with Washington's thinking told Reuters earlier.

 Each of the bidders have been asked to provide three estimates; one for construction overseas, one for a partial assembly in Australia and one for a full build in an Australian shipyard.
 A recommendation is likely in November.
-(Additional reporting by Kate Holton in LONDON and Tim Hepher in PARIS; Editing by Raju Gopalakrishnan)
+(Additional reporting by Kate Holton in LONDON; Editing by Raju Gopalakrishnan)

 * Refinery's fuel production at least 50 pct capacity -trade